Ciobi0212/httpfromtcp/README.md

 1.  **Initialize the Server Core (`server.Serve(port)`):
     *   Starts a TCP listener on a specified port.
-    *   The core component manages incoming connections, typically launching a new goroutine for each to handle requests concurrently.
+    *   The core component manages incoming connections, launching a new goroutine for each to handle requests concurrently.
     *   It utilizes a router for dispatching requests.

 2.  **Define Request Handlers: